With anger and tears, Kavanaugh denies sex assault allegation

 By Lawrence Hurley, Andrew Chung and Amanda Becker

-WASHINGTON (Reuters) - Fighting to salvage his U.S. Supreme Court nomination, Brett Kavanaugh angrily and tearfully denied on Thursday a university professor’s accusation that he sexually assaulted her 36 years ago and complained about a “political hit” after she told a dramatic Senate hearing she was “100 percent certain” he did it.
+WASHINGTON (Reuters) - Fighting to salvage his U.S. Supreme Court nomination, Brett Kavanaugh angrily denied on Thursday a university professor’s accusation that he sexually assaulted her 36 years ago in a day of dramatic testimony that gripped the country.

 Christine Blasey Ford, her voice sometimes cracking with emotion, appeared in public for the first time to detail her allegation against Kavanaugh, a conservative federal appeals court judge chosen by President Donald Trump for a lifetime job on the top U.S. court.

-Ford told the committee she feared Kavanaugh would rape and accidentally kill her during the alleged assault when both were high school students in Maryland.
+Ford told the Senate Judiciary Committee she feared Kavanaugh would rape and accidentally kill her during the alleged assault in 1982, when both were high school students in Maryland.

-Kavanaugh testified after Ford finished her appearance, and they were never in the hearing room together.

-The clash pitted her word against his.
-Members of the Senate, controlled 51-49 by Trump’s fellow Republicans, must now decide whether to vote to confirm him after the extraordinary nearly nine-hour hearing.

-Four senators who have not taken firm positions on Kavanaugh met separately after the hearing.
-They were Republicans Susan Collins, Lisa Murkowski and Jeff Flake, along with Democrat Joe Manchin, according to a Senate aide.

-The four are seen as swing votes that could decide the outcome of the closely contested nomination.
+She said she was “100 percent certain” it was Kavanaugh who assaulted her.

-Calling himself a victim of “grotesque and obvious character assassination,” Kavanaugh, speaking passionately, said he “unequivocally and categorically” denied Ford’s allegation.
+Kavanaugh testified after Ford finished her appearance, claiming he was the victim of “grotesque and obvious character assassination” orchestrated by Senate Democrats.
+He said he “unequivocally and categorically” denied Ford’s allegation and vowed he would not back down.

 “I will not be intimidated into withdrawing from this process,” Kavanaugh added.